 - NORRAG News (NN) is the influential biannual publication launched in 1986, edited by Professor Kenneth King on the basis of a diversity of contributions from NORRAG members and non-members, which critically examines a specific, topical theme in the area of education, training and cooperation policies.
 The niche of NN has been to identify a number of ‘red threads' running through the complexity of the debates and the current discourse.
 NN seeks to provide to the education & training community short, critical, timely, sharp and novel ways of looking at major events, substantial projects, and weighty publications.

-- NORRAG NEWSBite is the blog designed to complement NN.
+- NORRAG NEWSBite is the blog designed to complement NN, managed by Robert Palmer.
 The blog posts showcase the views and opinions of NORRAG members or non-members.
 As a non-institutional blog, it provides critical dispassionate critical analysis.